Capital Health Plan makes health care decisions to ensure quality treatment and efficient use of resources.

 - Review additional information on grievances and appeals

 CHP regularly reviews new medical technologies (drugs, procedures, and devices) for coverage.
-Members and providers may ask at any time for consideration of new technology.
+Members and doctors/providers may ask at any time for consideration of new technology.
 To make decisions, CHP's medical director reviews research by relevant specialists and information from government regulatory bodies, Medicare manuals, and medical journals

 The standards for approval include: